-Reference in D 11: 2004 Standard referred to in D 11: 2004 Present Standard as at 23 June 2008 Title and new description of the Standard, and remarks Major technical changes [19] IEC 60529 (2001-02) IEC 60529 Corr.1 (2003-01) IEC 60529 (2001-02) IEC 60529 Corr.1 (2003-01) IEC 60529 Corr.2 Degrees of protection provided by enclosures (IP Code) Applies to the classification of degrees of protection provided by enclosures for electrical equipment with a rated voltage not exceeding 72.5 kV.
-Both Corr.
-1 and Corr.
-2 apply to French text only [27] IEC 61000-4-1 (2000-4) (2007-10) IEC 61000-4-1 (2006-10) Electromagnetic compatibility (EMC) - Part 4-1: Testing and measurement techniques - Overview of IEC 61000-4 series The object of this part of IEC 61000 is to give applicability assistance to the technical committees of IEC or other bodies, users and manufacturers of electrical and electronic equipment on EMC Standards within the IEC 61000-4 series on testing and measurement techniques and to provide general recommendations concerning the choice of relevant tests.
-This Standard has the status of a basic EMC publication in accordance with IEC Guide 107.
-Changes introduced in this third edition are for the purpose of updating the text to include reference to the latest publications of the IEC 61000-4 series.
-[29] IEC 61000-4-3 consolidated edition (2002-09) IEC 61000-4-3 (2006-02) AM1 (2007) Consolidated edition (2008) Electromagnetic compatibility (EMC) - Part 4-3: Testing and measurement techniques - Radiated, radio-frequency, electromagnetic field immunity test Is applicable to the immunity requirements of electrical and electronic equipment to radiated electromagnetic energy.
+Reference in D 11: 2004 Standard referred to in D 11: 2004 Present Standard as at 8 December 2009 Title and new description of the Standard, and remarks Major technical changes [28] IEC 61000-4-2 (1995-01) with Amd.
+1 (1998-01) Amd.
+2 (2000-11) Consolidated Edition: IEC 61000-4-2 (2001-04) Ed.
+1.2 IEC 61000-4-2 Ed.
+2.0 (2008-12) Electromagnetic compatibility (EMC) Part 4: Testing and measurement techniques Section 2: Electrostatic discharge immunity test.
+This part of IEC 61000 relates to the immunity requirements and test methods for electrical and electronic equipment subjected to static electricity discharges, from operators directly, and from personnel to adjacent objects.
+It additionally defines ranges of test levels which relate to different environmental and installation conditions and establishes test procedures.
+Its object is to establish a common and reproducible basis for evaluating the performance of electrical and electronic equipment when subjected to electrostatic discharges.
+In addition, it includes electrostatic discharges which may occur from personnel to objects near vital equipment.
+The main changes with respect to the first edition of this standard and its amendments are the following: - the specifications of the target have been extended up to 4 GHz.
+An example of target matching these requirements is also provided; - information on radiated fields from human-metal discharge and from ESD generators is provided; measurement uncertainty considerations with examples of uncertainty budgets are given too.
+[29] IEC 61000-4-3 consolidated edition (2002-09) IEC 61000-4-3 (2006-02) Amd.
+1 (2007) Consolidated edition (2008) ISH-1 (2008-08) (Interpret. sheet 1) Electromagnetic compatibility (EMC) - Part 4-3: Testing and measurement techniques - Radiated, radio-frequency, electromagnetic field immunity test This part of IEC 61000 is applicable to the immunity requirements of electrical and electronic equipment to radiated electromagnetic energy.
 It establishes test levels and the required test procedures.
 The object of this Standard is to establish a common reference for evaluating the immunity of electrical and electronic equipment when subjected to radiated, radio-frequency electromagnetic fields.
 The test method documented in this part of IEC 61000 describes a consistent method to assess the immunity of an equipment or system against a defined phenomenon.
 This part deals with immunity tests related to the protection against RF electromagnetic fields from any source.
-Particular considerations are devoted to the protection against radio-frequency The third edition cancels and replaces the first edition published in 2002 and its amendment 1 (2002), and constitutes a technical revision.
+Particular considerations are devoted to the protection against radio-frequency emissions from digital radiotelephones and other RF emitting devices.
+This Standard is an independent test method.
+Other test methods may not be used as The third edition cancels and replaces the first edition published in 2002 and its amendment 1 (2002), and constitutes a technical revision.
 The test frequency range may be extended up to 6 GHz to take account of new services.
 The calibration of the field as well as the checking of power amplifier linearity of the immunity chain are specified.
+The ISH-1 concerns a less restrictive way of interpreting the